 Are Torrent Files Safe to Download?

-Generally speaking, most torrents are relatively safe—as long as you know where they’re from.
+Generally speaking, most torrents are relatively safe to download—as long as you know where they’re from.
 Besides, malicious actors attempting to change torrent metadata would effectively corrupt its corresponding file, rendering it useless.

 However, malware-ridden torrent files are incredibly widespread, too, and are often linked to pirated copies of TV show episodes.
 Torrent users also need to watch out for executable (.exe) or batch files (.bat) as these are commonly associated with scripts that install malware into computers.